caxwl/TeaLeaf_Trilinos/README.md

 ## Trilinos

-- Download the Trilinos packages from trilinos.sandia.gov, we use version 11.4.3, http://trilinos.sandia.gov/download/trilinos-11.4.html
+- Register and download the Trilinos packages from trilinos.sandia.gov, we use version 11.4.3, http://trilinos.sandia.gov/download/trilinos-11.4.html
 - Extract the downloaded file, and create a `build` directory inside the newly-created folder.